 It is really important to make changes to your Will when major life events happen.
 Marriages, divorces, separations, and the birth of children are all times when you should re-write your will.
 All these events will have some effect on your wishes for the breakup of your estate and on the validity of your current Will.

 If you do not update your will when you separate from your partner and then die, your partner will probably inherit any property you left to them in your current, unchanged will.
-Also, if you make you have made your (separated) partner your executor, they can fulfill that that role regardless of whether you still wanted them to or not.
+Also, if you have made your (separated) partner your executor, they can fulfil that role regardless of whether you still wanted them to or not.

 Divorce affects your will differently in each state and territory.
 In some states, divorce will automatically render your will invalid.
 In others, a divorce will revoke your former spouse as your executor or any gift left to them.
 For example, in NSW, a divorce will stop your former partner being an executor and will stop them receiving a gift specified in the will.
 However, they may still act as trustee for your will.